New Year’s Resolution 2019: Maintaining Corporate Identity Practice Checklist Dec 28, 2018

 - Operate only under the registered corporate name or the corporation’s registered trade name.
 If a trade name has not been registered, then it may not be valid.

-- Make sure that third parties dealing with the business know that it is in fact a corporation.
+- Make sure that third parties dealing with the business know that it is, in fact, a corporation.
 Make sure that all company agreements are entered into by the company and not personally guaranteed by the party signing those agreements.

 - If your company uses a trade name, maintain trade name filings with the relevant Secretary of State.

-- Do not give personal guaranties or otherwise risk personal liability.
+- Do not give personal guarantees or otherwise risk personal liability.
 Do not sign contracts personally, sign only as an officer on behalf of the company or you may be inadvertently signing personally and risk personal liability.

 - Keep all financial transactions involving the corporation separate from personal financial matters.
 Do not co-mingle your personal assets with company assets.